Biden and Carter, longtime allies, reconnect in Georgia

 “Some of my colleagues in the Senate thought it was youthful exuberance,” Biden said with a laugh.
 “I was exuberant, but as I said then, ’Jimmy’s not just a bright smile.
 He can win and he can appeal to more segments of the population than any other person. … Gov. Carter proved me right.”

 Carter didn’t endorse anyone in the 2020 primary that included Biden.
-But the former president took a similar angle, warning Democrats not to veer too far left and risk alienating moderate voters needed to defeat President Donald Trump.
+But the former president warned Democrats not to veer too far left and risk alienating moderate voters needed to defeat President Donald Trump.

 There’s plenty of irony in both men’s political calculations.

 Carter wrested the 1976 nomination from the liberal Northeastern establishment and then clashed with congressional Democrats who didn’t like his technocratic, penny-pinching approach.
-In 1980, he endured a bruising primary challenge from liberal icon Ted Kennedy, the Massachusetts senator, and limped into a general election campaign that ended with a route by Republican Ronald Reagan.
+In 1980, he endured a bruising primary challenge from liberal icon Ted Kennedy, the Massachusetts senator, and limped into a general election campaign that ended with a rout by Republican Ronald Reagan.

 By 2016, the aging former president would vote for democratic socialist Bernie Sanders in the Democratic primary over the more moderate Hillary Clinton, a choice Carter wouldn’t disclose until after Clinton lost the general election to Trump.

 Biden, meanwhile, seemed overshadowed by Sanders and other ascendant progressives early in the 2020 campaign.
 Biden defined his campaign mostly as a moral case against Trump, whom he described as a threat to “the soul of the nation.”
-The approach helped him flip several states in the general election, including GOP-leaning Georgia, by pairing a surge in liberal turnout with support from the independents and moderate Republicans who Carter had correctly argued could be part of a winning Democratic coalition.
+The approach helped him flip several states in the general election, including Georgia, by pairing a surge in liberal turnout with support from the independents and moderate Republicans who Carter had correctly argued could be part of a winning Democratic coalition.

 Yet now, Biden is pushing a legislative agenda that would mean the largest expansion of the federal government since the adoption of Medicare, Medicaid, the Civil Rights Act and the Voting Rights Act during the mid-1960s, before either Carter or Biden had sought statewide office.